-- Technically: mechanization and application - Generally: making logic come to life and useful as a general tool.
-Verification is the process of formally proving that a program has the desired properties.
-To this end, it is necessary to define a specification language in which the desired properties can be formulated, i.e. specified.
-One must define a semantics for this language as well as for the program.
-These semantics must be linked in such a way that it is meaningful to say: "Program X makes formula $\Phi$ true".
-In the 1920's, David Hilbert attempted a single rigorous formalization of all of mathematics, named Hilbert's program.
-He was concerned with the following three questions: - 1.
-Is mathematics complete in the sense that every statement can be proved or disproved? - 2.
-Is mathematics consistent in the sense that no statement can be proved both true and false? - 3.
-Is mathematics decidable in the sense that there exists a definite method to determine the truth or falsity of any mathematical statement?
-Hilbert believed that the answer to all three questions was 'yes'.
-Thanks to the the incompleteness theorem of Gödel (1931) and the undecidability of first-order logic shown by Church and Turing (1936-37) we know now that his dream will never 1.
-Logics (propositional, first-order, higher-order): appr.
-6 units We will learn to make logic run on a computer by using the lsabelle system.
-The word logic is used in a wider and a narrower sense.
+3The last 20 years have seen spectacular hardware and software failures (e.g. the Pentium bug) and the birth of a new discipline: the verification engineer.
+1. Logics4 (propositional, first-order, higher-order): appr.
+6 units 4The word logic is used in a wider and a narrower sense.
 In a wider sense, logic is the science of reasoning.
 In fact, it is the science that reasons about reasoning itself.
 In a narrower sense, a logic is just a precisely defined language allowing to write down statements, together with a predefined meaning for some of the syntactic entities of this language.
 Propositional logic, first-order logic, and higherorder logic are three different logics.
-A metalogic is a logic that allows us to express properties of another logic. - 1.
-Logics (propositional, first-order, higher-order): appr.
+5A metalogic is a logic that allows us to express properties of another logic.
+6Intuitively, whenever you do computer-supported modeling and reasoning, you have to formalize a tiny portion of the "world", the portion that your problem lives in.
+For example, rational numbers may or may not exist in this portion.
+A theory is such a formalization of a tiny portion of the "world".
+A theory extends a logic by axioms that describe that portion of the "world". - 1.
+Logics4 (propositional, first-order, higher-order): appr.
 6 units - 2.
-Metalogics (Isabelle): appr.
-2 units We will learn to make logic run on a computer by using the lsabelle system.
-The word logic is used in a wider and a narrower sense.
+Metalogics5 (Isabelle): appr.
+2 units 4The word logic is used in a wider and a narrower sense.
 In a wider sense, logic is the science of reasoning.
 In fact, it is the science that reasons about reasoning itself.
 In a narrower sense, a logic is just a precisely defined language allowing to write down statements, together with a predefined meaning for some of the syntactic entities of this language.
 Propositional logic, first-order logic, and higherorder logic are three different logics.
-A metalogic is a logic that allows us to express properties of another logic. - 1.
-Logics (propositional, first-order, higher-order): appr.
+5A metalogic is a logic that allows us to express properties of another logic.
+6Intuitively, whenever you do computer-supported modeling and reasoning, you have to formalize a tiny portion of the "world", the portion that your problem lives in.
+For example, rational numbers may or may not exist in this portion.
+A theory is such a formalization of a tiny portion of the "world".
+A theory extends a logic by axioms that describe that portion of the "world". - 1.
+Logics4 (propositional, first-order, higher-order): appr.
 6 units - 2.
-Metalogics (Isabelle): appr.
+Metalogics5 (Isabelle): appr.
 2 units - 3.
 Modeling mathematics and computer science (programming languages) in higher-order logic: appr.
-6 units We will learn to make logic run on a computer by using the lsabelle system.
-The word logic is used in a wider and a narrower sense.
+6 units 4The word logic is used in a wider and a narrower sense.
 In a wider sense, logic is the science of reasoning.
 In fact, it is the science that reasons about reasoning itself.
 In a narrower sense, a logic is just a precisely defined language allowing to write down statements, together with a predefined meaning for some of the syntactic entities of this language.
 Propositional logic, first-order logic, and higherorder logic are three different logics.
-A metalogic is a logic that allows us to express properties of another logic. - 1.
-Logics (propositional, first-order, higher-order): appr.
+5A metalogic is a logic that allows us to express properties of another logic.
+6Intuitively, whenever you do computer-supported modeling and reasoning, you have to formalize a tiny portion of the "world", the portion that your problem lives in.
+For example, rational numbers may or may not exist in this portion.
+A theory is such a formalization of a tiny portion of the "world".
+A theory extends a logic by axioms that describe that portion of the "world". - 1.
+Logics4 (propositional, first-order, higher-order): appr.
 6 units - 2.
-Metalogics (Isabelle): appr.
+Metalogics5 (Isabelle): appr.
 2 units - 3.
 Modeling mathematics and computer science (programming languages) in higher-order logic: appr.
 6 units - 4.
-Some case study in formalizing a theory (functional or imperative programming, or the specification language Z): appr.
-2 units Prsentation roughly follows this structure.
+Two case studies in formalizing a theory6 (functional and imperative programming): appr.
+2 units Presentation roughly follows this structure.